Military history of Italy: Soviet Union

-Sicily and armistice
+The Charge of the Savoia Cavalleria at Izbushensky was a clash between the Italian cavalry Regiment "Savoia Cavalleria" (3rd) and the Soviet 812th Rifle Regiment (304th Rifle Division) that took place on 24 August 1942, near the hamlet (khutor) of Izbushensky (Избушенский), close to the junction between the Don and Khopyor rivers.
+Though a minor skirmish in the theatre of operation of the Eastern Front, the Izbushensky charge had great propaganda resonance in Italy and it is still remembered as one of the last significant cavalry charges in history.

+Armistice and liberation of Italy

 On 10 July 1943, a combined force of American and British Commonwealth troops invaded Sicily in Operation Husky.
 German generals again took the lead in the defence and, although they lost the island, they succeeded in ferrying large numbers of German and Italian forces safely off Sicily to the Italian mainland.
 With the loss of Sicily, popular support for the war diminished in Italy.
 On 25 July 1943, the Grand Council of Fascism ousted Italian dictator Benito Mussolini and a new Italian government, led by General Pietro Badoglio and King Victor Emmanuel III, took over in Italy.
 Although the new government declared that Italy would go on fighting with the Axis, it immediately began secret negotiations with the Allies to end the fighting and to come over to the Allied side.
 On 3 September, a secret armistice was signed with the Allies at Fairfield Camp in Sicily.

 The armistice was announced to the public on 8 September.
 By then, the Allies were on the Italian mainland (landing unopposed because of the armistice).
+However, German forces soon invaded northern and central Italy, committing several atrocities against Italian civilians and army units who opposed the German occupation and started the Italian resistance movement.
 The Germans were aware that the Italy might defect from the Axis and strengthened their forces in Italy in preparation during the time of Italy's secret negotiations with the Allies.
 In the event, the Italian armed forces were given unclear instructions on how to treat their former German allies.
 Resistance was therefore slight as the Germans moved in and disarmed the Italians and took control of the northern part of Italy.
 (The exception to this was the navy that received orders to steam out of reach of the Germans.
 Therefore, few Italian ships fell into German hands.)
 The captured Italian soldiers were given the choice of imprisonment or to keep fighting for Germany.
 A minority choose to fight with the Germans.
 In the Balkans, that Italy had previously occupied alongside Germany, thousands of Italian soldiers evaded capture and joined the local resistance movements.
 To circumvent the ban on using prisoners of war as forced labor, the Germans re-designated their Italian prisoners as "military internees" and shipped them to Germany as slave labor.